Retirement planning: how to prepare for your retirement

 Why is it important review and adjust your retirement plan?

-There are many things to consider during your annual review of your retirement plan and deciding whether you need to make adjustments.
-Some of these conditions might be wide reaching and some might be more personal to your circumstance.
+There are many things to consider during your annual review of your retirement plan and deciding whether to make adjustments.

 Here are a few reasons you might need to make an adjustment to your retirement plan: